Biodiverse roofs and brown roofs are two different things:

 Biodiverse roofs require fairly little maintenance.
 They still offer sound acoustic and temperature insulation properties to the building and will help to attenuate water runoff from the rooftop to a significant degree.

 Often objects such as rotting tree stumps, stones and rocks can be introduced into the area to encourage insects and other wildlife.

 Waste material from the construction process, such as crushed aggregate and concrete, can be introduced into the substrate, adding to a sense of recycling elements of the project.

 However, caution must be exercised when using the waste from the site to avoid contaminated material or sharp objects, which could damage the waterproofing being placed onto the roof.

 Biodiverse roofs can be used to replicate and replace the ground terrain prior to construction taking place.

 Wallbarn M-TRAY can be produced as a biodiverse modular roof system by adapting substrate and vegetation type to suit the project requirements.

-If you would like any further information regarding the green roofing components available from Wallbarn please give us a call on Tel.
-No. 0208 916 2222 or contact us via our Facebook page, and we will be happy to answer any of your questions.
+If you would like any further information regarding the green roofing components available from Wallbarn please give us a call us on 020 8916 2222 or contact us by email or using the live chat facility on here.
+We will be happy to answer any of your questions.